apache/hudi/website/versioned_docs/version-0.12.0/flink-quick-start-guide.md

 select * from t1;
 ```

-This will give all changes that happened after the `read.streaming.start-commit` commit.
+This will give all changes that happened after the `read.start-commit` commit.
 The unique thing about this
 feature is that it now lets you author streaming pipelines on streaming or batch data source.

 ### Delete Data {#deletes}